prabhuignoto/react-chrono-docs/docs/introduction/getting-started.md

 ## Timeline Modes

 React-Chrono offers three distinct timeline modes: `HORIZONTAL`, `VERTICAL`, and `VERTICAL_ALTERNATING`.
-By default, the component operates in `VERTICAL_ALTERNATING` mode.
-However, if you prefer to display timeline cards Horizontally, you can select `HORIZONTAL` or `VERTICAL` mode.
+By default, the component operates in `HORIZONTAL` mode.
+However, if you prefer to display timeline cards vertically, you can select `VERTICAL` or `VERTICAL_ALTERNATING` mode.

 Simply specify the desired mode as a prop when rendering the React-Chrono component.
 This flexibility makes it easy to customize your timeline to fit your project's specific layout requirements.